Do you want to skip the read and get straight to our top pick? Our recommendation for the Best website Monitoring Tool is UptimeRobot.

 Over the past few years, the internet has advanced to such an extent that its operations seem seamless.
 It performs like artificial intelligence, a faceless omnipresent software, independent from human intervention and control.

-Whilst, for the most part, the internet functions smoothly, receiving and processing user requests like a well-oiled machine, occasionally users will experience hiccups.
-These usually materialise into slow load times, pages not responding and entire websites periodically going off the grid.
+While, for the most part, the internet functions smoothly, receiving and processing user requests like a well-oiled machine, occasionally users will experience hiccups.
+These usually materialise into slow load times, pages not responding, and entire websites periodically going off the grid.

-Whilst these problems are often no more than a mere inconvenience for users, they can be extremely damaging for a website’s performance and reputation.
+While these problems are often no more than a mere inconvenience for users, they can highly damage a website’s performance and reputation.
 Today, the majority of web hosting providers claim 99.9% uptime, but how can you be sure they’ll follow through on their promise?

-So, using a good website monitoring tool is not only essential for preventing the worst case web scenario – a website going down, it also does wonders for improving a site’s performance, by closely monitoring the ways in which the site functions.
+So, using a good website monitoring tool is not only essential for preventing the worst-case web scenario – a website going down, it also does wonders for improving a site’s performance by closely monitoring how the site functions.

 Let’s look a little closer at what website monitoring can do for your website…